Podcast: Play in new window | Download

 Mean Arterial Pressure (MAP) is the average arterial pressure during a cardiac cycle, represents the perfusion pressure seen by the organs/tissues.
 MAP = (CO x SVR) + CVP, or estimated by MAP = 2/3 Diastolic BP + 1/3 Systolic BP (inaccurate if tachycardic).

 Sepsis management involves early recognition with early intervention.
 Rapid administration of broad spectrum antibiotics (then titrating to pathogen), and a sequential approach to fluid administration to CVP targets, vasopressor administration to MAP targets, and PRBC transfusion to hematocrit and ScvO2 targets has resulted in marked improvements in survival.
 Recent studies (ProCESS) have indicated that invasive blood pressure monitoring may not be required, as previously thought.

 There is a hypothesis that a higher MAP may be better than a lower MAP.
 Dunser et al (2009) found in a retrospective cohort study that MAP below 75mmHg were associated with increased need for renal replacement therapy.
 Badin et al (2011) found in a prospective cohort study that in patients presenting with septic shock and renal impairment at baseline, MAP targets of 72-82mmHg resulted in less AKI at 72h.

-Defined refractory – lack of response to the administration of 30ml of NS/kg or of colloids or was determined according to the clinician’s assessment of inadequate hemodynamic results on the basis of values obtained during the right-heart catheterization, pulse-pressure measurement, stroke-volume or ECHO
+- Defined Refractory – lack of response to the administration of 30ml of normal saline (NS)/kg or of colloids or was determined according to the clinician’s assessment of inadequate hemodynamic results on the basis of values obtained during the right-heart catheterization, pulse-pressure measurement, stroke-volume or ECHO

 Quality Check List for Randomized Control Trials: